Home » Read & Learn » WordPress » 11 Things Website Owners Underestimate Before the Holidays

 Neglecting Accessibility

-Problem: Websites that aren’t accessible may alienate some shoppers, particularly during the inclusive holiday season.
+• Problem: Inaccessible websites may alienate some shoppers, particularly during the inclusive holiday season.

-Use alt text for images and ensure compatibility with screen readers.
+• Use alt text for images and ensure they are compatible with screen readers.

-Provide multiple ways to navigate, such as search bars and menus.
+• Provide multiple navigation options, such as search bars and menus.

 Most of this is common sense and should be planned well in advance.
 But you still have time to address these issues in the nick of time.